-Bulb Energy is the UK’s fastest-growing green energy supplier.
+Bulb Energy is one of the UK’s fastest-growing green energy suppliers.
 Launched in 2015, Bulb Energy started as an idea between friends Amit Gudka and Hayden Wood.
-Today, it supplies 1.4 million homes with affordable, renewable energy - the provider took on 9,000 customers from Gnergy in March 2020 - and boasts a raft of positive customer reviews.
-So should you switch to Bulb Energy?
+Today, it supplies 1.5 million homes with affordable, renewable energy - the provider took on 9,000 customers from Gnergy in March 2020 - and boasts a raft of industry awards and positive customer reviews.
+So should you switch to Bulb?

 In this Bulb Energy review, we look at everything from the provider's pricing and customer service to its green credentials and more, to help you decide whether it's right for you.
 If you decide to switch, head over to our energy comparison page to find the best energy deals from Bulb in your area.

 Bulb Energy offers a single tariff, called Vari-Fair, which moves with the company’s wholesale energy costs.
 The company says that any drops in the wholesale price of energy will be passed on to you, so you know you're always paying the best possible price.
 Bear in mind this means the tariff can go up, too.
 If that happens, Bulb will give you 30 days’ notice.

 Bulb Energy sits at the cheaper end of the energy market in England, Scotland and Wales.
 As with all energy suppliers, the price you pay depends on where you live and how much energy you use.

 Carbon offsetting: yes

 Customer service: 4.8/5 stars (Trustpilot)

 Energy Switch Guarantee: yes

 Exit fees: none